uwcartlab/webmapping/Chapter01/readme.md

 > ### **Download _[unit-1.zip](unit-1.zip)_ from the Chapter 1 files, unzip it, and open _index.html_ in your text editor.**

 The HTML boilerplate code in _index.html_ should look like Example 1.1.
-Every component <ins>_must_</ins> be present in your _index.html_ file, excepting the `<!-- -->` comments and IE stylesheet check.
+Every component <ins>_must_</ins> be present in your _index.html_ file, except the `<!-- -->` comments and IE stylesheet check.
 Importantly: you must use _index.html_ as the name of the homepage to use the directory name as the endpoint of a web url.
 For instance [www.geography.wisc.edu/cartography/](http://www.geography.wisc.edu/cartography/) is the same as [www.geography.wisc.edu/cartography/index.html](http://www.geography.wisc.edu/cartography/index.html), but shorter and therefore preferred.

 ###### Example 1.1: Boilerplate code in _index.html_